nerobbin/20161214_hydropatterning/README.md

 -REGR.csv: Example relative elemental growth curve used as an input for the script.
 -water_potential_calculator.R: Script for calculating tissue water potentials.

-/regression_model_data_sets

-This folder contains files used to build the predictive model relating tissue water potentials to lateral root patterning.
+/regression_model_data_sets contains files used to build the predictive model relating tissue water potentials to lateral root patterning.

 -all_potentials_and_growth_curves.csv: Full table of relative elemental growth curves and estimated tissue water potentials for every seedling in the training and validation data sets.